Explore the Kapiti Coast and Kapiti Island

 Get a taste of what life used to be like in New Zealand before human migration.
 Kapiti Island is one of the few accessible nature reserve islands in New Zealand.
 With it are native birds that you rarely see (or don’t see at all) on the mainland.
 Look out for the kaka, saddleback, weka, takahe, wood pigeon and little spotted kiwi.

-To access the island, you either need to go with a DoC approved tour operators, such as Kapiti Eco or Kapiti Island Nature Tours, or purchase a ferry ticket with the DoC permit at the kiosk in MacLean Park, Paraparaumu.
+To access the island, you either need to go with a DoC approved tour operators, such as Kapiti Eco (more info on Viator and Tripadvisor) or Kapiti Island Nature Tours (on Viator and Tripadvisor), or purchase a ferry ticket with the DoC permit at the kiosk in MacLean Park, Paraparaumu.
 With a tour operator, there’s a chance to learn about the wildlife and history of the island, stay on the island overnight, and even goto see a seal colony or kiwi spotting at night.

 If you are going to Kapiti Island without a tour operator, then you can either access the walking tracks at Rangatira or the Northern End.